-Creators, this is how you can make more money from brand partnerships
+Creators, let’s make you more money from your partnerships

 Let’s catch up - I’ll be sharing the easiest and best ways to increase your fees and make more money from brand partnerships

-Brands will often sneak in little extras into influencer contracts which gets them more value for money.
-This is great for them (one example - they might have the rights to use your content within an AD on Instagram), but it sucks for you!
+Brands will often sneak in little extras to their influencer contracts.
+This is great for them, it helps them get more value for their money (one example - they might have the rights to use your content within an Instagram ad), but it sucks for you!

 1) Usage rights

-There are a few layers to this one.
-If a brand is asking to use your content OUTSIDE of Instagram or TikTok on an organic basis, charge for it.
-Example: if they want to put your post up on their website, they’re using your influence and content to sell products.
-They shouldn’t be getting that for free.
+• If a brand is asking to use your content outside of Instagram or TikTok on an organic basis, charge for it!
+Example: if they want to put your post up on their website, they’re using your influence and content to sell products - they shouldn’t be getting that for free.

 2) Sound ads